QwaxkBlaxk/qwaxkblaxk/README.md

 ## Contact

-You can reach me through the social links provided on the website.
+You can reach me through the social links provided on the website, preferably VoIP.